 First, make sure to choose your Safe T Sleep Sleepwrap size according to bed size you are using for baby.

 The MINI - Sleepwrap® baby wrap fits mattresses 37cm wide x 2.5cm deep.
 Perfect for bassinets, small bedside/side bed co-sleeper bassinets, a pram bassinet, Moses basket, carrycot and baby hammocks.

-The LARGE - Sleepwrap® baby wrap is super versatile as it fits standard and large cots/cribs, portable cots/cribs, beds on boats and in caravans, a standard single bed, king-single, double, queen and standard king beds.
+The LARGE - Sleepwrap® baby wrap fits standard and large cots/cribs, portable cots/cribs, beds on boats and in caravans, a standard single bed, king-single, double, queen and standard king beds.

 1. Wrap the Safe T Sleep Sleepwrap very tightly around a good quality mattress but NEVER wrap the babywrap part tightly around baby… It should fit just snugly around baby’s torso; right up underneath armpits, allowing a flat hand between baby and wrap.

 The tighter that the main wrap is around a good quality mattress, the more flexibility there will be for baby in the 'baby wrap' part and the better the Sleepwrap will work.
 It is helpful to tighten the main mattress wrap part before each sleep.

 Simply place the 'baby wrap' part of the Sleepwrap over any ‘arms up’ swaddling wrap, baby sleeping bag or whatever sleepwear baby wears to bed.